runalb/Youtube-Video-and-Playlist-Downloader/readme.md

-- First run this command to install all the libraries required to run the program
+<b> First run this command to install all the libraries required to run the program </b>

 pip install -r requirements.txt